 The Honorable Sue Eckert

-Ms. Eckert is Senior Fellow at the Watson Institute for International Affairs at Brown University, where she directs projects on UN Targeted Sanctions and Terrorist Financing, and explores cybersecurity governance issues.
-Her research examines issues at the intersection of security and political economy; her coedited book Targeted Sanctions: The Impacts and Effectiveness of UN Actions will be available fall 2015.
-She works extensively with UN bodies and the private sector to enhance instruments of collective security, organizing the 2014-15 High Level Review of UN Sanctions sponsored by five Member States; participating in the series of multilateral initiatives, including the Interlaken, Bonn-Berlin, and Stockholm Processes; and developing workshops, simulations, training, and research for the Security Council and related groups.
+Ms. Eckert is an Adjunct Senior Fellow at the Center for a New American Security, where she focuses on issues at the intersection of economics and national security.
+Research interests include economic statecraft, sanctions, terrorism and proliferation financing, and financial integrity.
 She was appointed by President Clinton as Assistant Secretary of Commerce for Export Administration, responsible for US dual-use export control and sanctions policies.
 Previously, she served on the professional staff of the US House of Representative's Committee on Foreign Affairs, where she oversaw technology transfer, international trade and sanctions, and national security/nonproliferation issues.

 Mr. Gabinet is Executive Vice President and General Counsel at OppenheimerFunds. one of the oldest and largest independent investment management firms in the country.
 He oversees the firm’s Legal, Compliance, and Internal Audit functions, providing legal, regulatory, compliance, and control testing to all OppenheimerFunds business units.
 Prior to joining OppenheimerFunds, Gabinet was a principal in Vanguard’s legal department, where he was responsible for legal teams covering investment management; brokerage, distribution, transfer agency and advice; litigation, shareholder services, and data security; and tax and international matters.
 Previously he was head of the Philadelphia office of the Securities and Exchange Commission, responsible for the SEC’s enforcement and regulatory examination programs in Pennsylvania, Maryland, Delaware, Virginia, West Virginia, and the District of Columbia.
 He was a litigation partner at Dechert, LLP, and began his career at Wilkie Farr & Gallagher.